Bundesliga: Kai Havertz makes the difference again for Bayer Leverkusen | DW | 23.05.2020

 The 20-year-old scored twice in his team’s 4-1 hammering of Werder Bremen on Monday and took only seven minutes to put his side ahead here, a neat finish under the goalkeeper setting the Werkself on course for a third consecutive Bundesliga win.
 The victory sees them leapfrog their opponents and move to third, but RB Leipzig can overtake them if they beat Mainz on Sunday.

-If Havertz’s opener demonstrated finesse, his second, a penalty to restore Leverkusen’s lead after the break, was pure power.
+If Havertz' opener demonstrated finesse, his second, a penalty to restore Leverkusen’s lead after the break, was pure power.
 Yann Sommer got a good hand to it but couldn’t keep it out.

 A step ahead: Elvedi can't stop Diaby from getting a shot away

-Stinging shots, delicate finishes, headers and positional flexibility – just some of the qualities which have propelled Havertz’s name to the top of the shopping lists of some of Europe’s biggest clubs.
+Stinging shots, delicate finishes, headers and positional flexibility – just some of the qualities which have propelled Havertz’ name to the top of the shopping lists of some of Europe’s biggest clubs.

 But the young German international has exhibited another characteristic in recent months: leadership.
 Despite his age, Havertz has pulled on the armband and is leading maturely from the front.